sebbarpar/AMLS_assignment20_21/README.md

 1. data_prep: Preprocessing of the data, obtaining pictures and labels.
 For tasks A1 and A2 also extract features using shape_predictor_68_face_landmarks.dat

-2. hyperparameter_set: Function to plot the accuracy agains a value of a certain hyperparameter.
+2. hyperparameter_set: Function to plot the accuracy against a value of a certain hyperparameter.
 For each one to be estimated, changes must be made to the value of the parameter and the algorithm.

 3. main: Function to be executed.
 Only calls data_prep.
 Prints accuracy values for every task.